CxGarcia/CxGarcia/README.md

 ### Hi there 👋
 My name is Cristobal, and I am a full stack developer from Venezuela.

-I have a passion for building experiences from the ground up and being a part of every aspect of a product, especially at the intersection where tech, design, and marketing meet.

 ## About me
 🚀 Currently working in BCG Gamma as a software engineer\
 \